Help solve some of Minnesota's greatest challenges

 RSDP exists to advance the environmental, economic and social sustainability of Greater Minnesota through authentic community-University partnerships that co-create innovative solutions and fulfill the University's land-grant mission.
 Since our inception in 1997, the program has been “driven by citizens engaged in an active citizenship participation process” (RSDP Green Book, 1998).
 One of our founding charges is to help direct University of Minnesota resources toward addressing “locally identified agricultural and natural resources issues in a manner consistent with sustainable development principles.”

-Throughout our more than 20-year history, RSDP has forged strategic partnerships that help advance our mission and provide opportunities for local community members to shape how University resources are shared.
+Throughout our history, RSDP has forged strategic partnerships that help advance our mission and provide opportunities for local community members to shape how University resources are shared.
 This includes long-standing partnerships with the Center for Small Towns, Center for Urban and Regional Affairs (CURA) and College of Design.
 Working together has brought additional resources and interdisciplinary expertise to projects supported by RSDP boards.
 Individual boards work with applicants to build project teams and identify resources based on the specific needs of individual projects.